WBGG-FM: WBGG-FM

+In December 2024, the station's format shifted from classic rock back to classic hits, focusing on a wider variety of music from the 1980s and 1990s.
+The station adapted a new slogan, "Miami's Greatest Hits".

 Howard Stern

-From September 1994 until January 2004, it aired the syndicated Howard Stern Show for morning drive time.
-In April 2004, the Federal Communications Commission fined Clear Channel Communications $495,000 for broadcasting allegedly indecent material on the Stern show.
+From September 1994 until January 2004, it aired the syndicated Howard Stern Show for morning drive time before dropping the show in the wake of the Super Bowl XXXVIII halftime show controversy and a wave of stricter Federal Communications Commission obscenity regulation.
+In April 2004, the FCC fined Clear Channel Communications $495,000 for broadcasting allegedly indecent material on the Stern show.
 Subsequently, Clear Channel dropped Stern from WBGG and five other stations.